WillHannon-MCB/website/resume.md

 *Data Scientist*

 - [Developed infrastructure](https://dms-vep.org/) for sharing deep mutational scanning experiment results, complete with detailed documentation and interactive visualizations, enabling broader scientific engagement.
-- Spearheaded the redesign of the [lab’s website](https://jbloomlab.org/), centralizing critical resources such as software, blog posts, and publications for improved accessibility and organization.
+- Led the redesign of the [lab’s website](https://jbloomlab.org/), centralizing important resources such as software, blog posts, and publications for improved accessibility and organization.
 - Collaborated with wet-lab biologists, providing data analysis support, experimental design guidance, and [training lab members in computational tools and bioinformatics skills](https://jbloomlab.github.io/bench-to-byte/).

 **University of Washington | August 2019 to December 2023**